Sous Vide Chicken Breast (Citrus Glazed)

 If you’re not familiar with sous vide cooking, it’s essentially a technique that immerses food, sealed in a sous vide bag, into a heated water bath set to a specific temperature.
 The food cooks to perfection – the exact way you like it.
 There are a few tips and tricks to learn, but it’s easy to get the hang of.

-As with all sous vide cooking, it’s pretty much stress free as there is no guesswork on ‘done-ness’.
+As with all sous vide cooking, it’s pretty much stress-free as there is no guesswork on ‘done-ness’.
 Love that.

-If you follow the instructions in the recipe, the bottom line will be a perfectly cooked chicken breast – tender and juicy – every time.
+If you follow the instructions in the recipe, the results will be a perfectly cooked chicken breast – tender and juicy – every time.
 The chicken is cooked for 90 minutes (or up to 4 hours if you’re busy with other things) and then finished with the glaze just before serving.

 Time and temperature